1Shubham7/portfolio-me/content/blog/YAML .md

 ---
 title: "YAML - from basics to advanced"
 description: "explaining YAML from basics to advanced · What is YAML?
-YAML (which stands for "YAML Ain't Markup Language") is a human-readable data serialization..."
+YAML (which stands for 'YAML Ain't Markup Language') is a human-readable data serialization..."
 dateString: October 2023
 draft: false
 tags: ["YAML", "markdown", "DevOps", "Open-source", "GitHub"]